Battle of the Chesapeake: Battle

 It was about 4:00 pm, over 6 hours since the two fleets had first sighted each other, when the British—who had the weather gage, and therefore the initiative—opened their attack.
-The battle began with opening fire against the Marseillois, its counterpart near the head of the line.
+The battle began with the opening fire on Marseillois, its counterpart near the head of the line.
 The action very quickly became general, with the van and center of each line fully engaged.
 The French, in a practice they were known for, tended to aim at British masts and rigging, with the intent of crippling their opponent's mobility.
-The effects of this tactic were apparent in the engagement: and HMS Intrepid, at the head of the British line, became virtually impossible to manage, and eventually fell out of the line.
-The rest of Admiral Drake's squadron also suffered heavy damage, but the casualties were not as severe as those taken on the first two ships.
+The effects of this tactic were apparent in the engagement: the and HMS Intrepid, at the head of the British line, became virtually impossible to manage, and eventually fell out of the line.
+The rest of Drake's squadron also suffered heavy damage, but the casualties were not as severe as those taken on the first two ships.
 The angle of approach of the British line also played a role in the damage they sustained; ships in their van were exposed to raking fire when only their bow guns could be brought to bear on the French.

 The French van also took a beating, although it was less severe.
-Captain de Boades of the Réfléchi was killed in the opening broadside of Admiral Drake's Princessa, and the four ships of the French van were, according to a French observer, "engaged with seven or eight vessels at close quarters."
-The Diadème, according to a French officer "was utterly unable to keep up the battle, having only four thirty-six-pounders and nine eighteen-pounders fit for use" and was badly shot up; she was rescued by the timely intervention of the Saint-Esprit.

-The Princessa and Bougainville's Auguste at one point were close enough that the French admiral considered a boarding action; Drake managed to pull away, but this gave Bougainville the chance to target the Terrible.
+Réfléchis captain Chevalier de Boades was killed in the opening broadside of Drake's HMS Princessa, and the four ships of de Grasse's van were, according to a French observer, "engaged with seven or eight vessels at close quarters."
+According to a French officer Diadème "was utterly unable to keep up the battle, having only four thirty-six-pounders and nine eighteen-pounders fit for use" and was badly shot up; she was rescued by the timely intervention of Saint-Esprit.
+Princessa and Auguste at one point were close enough that de Grasse considered a boarding action; Drake managed to pull away, but this gave Bougainville the chance to target Terrible.
 Her foremast, already in bad shape before the battle, was struck by several French cannonballs, and her pumps, already overtaxed in an attempt to keep her afloat, were badly damaged by shots "between wind and water".